dolang/NoWannaNoCry/README.rst

   * Has not been tested on many different systems yet, so it may not be robust enough to run on yours.

+  * When using the ``--fix`` command, updates for older Windows versions can be language specific.
+Only English versions are supported at the moment.

 About WCry
 ----------